 - Calvin Klein Double Breasted Trench (Black) – A good outer layer, particularly for Europe.
 It’s a pretty basic wardrobe staple that allows you to blend in anywhere.
 This one has a button-off hood and zip-off inner flannel liner, so it can be worn across several seasons.
 It also makes packing an umbrella unnecessary.

 - Vans Authentic Low Top (Pewter/Black) – I’ve worn Vans and Converse pretty much my whole life, so I’m really used to them and I think they’re comfortable.
+(I can see how other people might want some Dr. Scholl’s inserts.)
 Of note, we have walked A TON in the last 9 months, so they’ve definitely seen some wear and color fading.

 - Dexflex Comfort Flats (Nude) – Super comfy and a classic look.
 I was glad I had them for nicer occasions, but they could probably be skipped for a more casual itinerary.